vladiebear/Robot_FSM/README.md

 3. Code the finite state machine and test with data streaming (March 22)
 4. Port data to 2D environment (March 23)
 5. Final tests and documentation (March 23)
-6. Add intruder to wander (??)
+6. Add random wander and autonomous trash collection (??)
-7. Add function for robot to stay away from intruder (??)
+7. Add time the random walk of the robot (??)